Taiwan Heist Highlights ATM WeaknessesKey Vulnerability: Many ATMs Still Run Versions of Windows XP

 The theft of $2.2 million from dozens of ATMs in Taiwan, executed using malicious software, defies a years-long effort by banks and software vendors to strengthen the security controls of ATM fleets.

-Investigators suspect two Russian nationals may have remotely commanded a specific kind of ATM made by Wincor-Nixdorf to dispense thick wads of cash, Reuters reports.
+Investigators suspect two Russian nationals may have remotely commanded a specific kind of ATM made by Wincor-Nixdorf to dispense thick wads of cash.
 As a precaution, some of the country's biggest banks suspended withdrawals from 1,000 ATMs of the same kind.

 Since 2009, researchers have warned that hackers were developing malicious software for ATMs.
 The malware is designed to cause ATMs to disgorge bills, known as jackpotting, or collect details of payment cards used at a machine.